Department of Numbers

 Utica, New York Unemployed

-The number of people unemployed in Utica peaked in January 2011 at 11,263.
-There are now 357 fewer people unemployed in the metropolitan area.
-From a recent trough of 10,851 in November 2011, the number of unemployed has now grown by 55.
+The number of people unemployed in Utica peaked in April 2020 at 21,803.
+There are now 17,316 fewer people unemployed in the metropolitan area.
 Utica employment and jobs data (including jobs lost/gained in Utica, New York) is also available.

 Number of Unemployed Persons